 Ranking the Top Small Arts Colleges

 #20 – Milwaukee Institute of Art and Design

 Net Price: $23,707

 Found in the city’s artistic third ward, Milwaukee Institute of Art and Design in Wisconsin has a structured, focused approach to fine arts higher learning.
 All students are required to complete two stages of foundational and cross-disciplinary courses before narrowing down to their specialty major.
 Fine arts majors at MIAD include communication design, illustration, interior architecture, and studio art mediums.
 This college has community partnerships with renowned cultural institutions such as Discovery World Museum, where students are offered exhibit exposure and other opportunities.
 For those looking for a small-school experience, the Institute rates very favorably among private art colleges in the Midwest.

 Net Price: $17,683

-Located in the heart of the city, the Art Academy of Cincinnati is an affordable fine arts college with a small and vibrant creative community.
+Located in the heart of the city, the Art Academy of Cincinnati is an affordable art college with a small and vibrant creative community.
 BFA students may choose from concentrations including design, drawing, illustration, painting, print media, photography and sculpture.
 BFA graduates seeking an MFA can can earn their master’s in arts education at this institution.
 The Art Academy of Cincinnati prides itself on turning its fine arts students into contemporary, forward-thinking career artists.